yulin6/FishGame-Codebase3/Fish/README.txt

 https://www.hiclipart.com/free-transparent-background-png-clipart-qmoau/download
 and resized/recolored for use in this project.

-There are currently two .sh files, run.sh and all-tests.sh. run.sh will bring up a rendering of a game board, while all-tests.sh is part of the test harness for this project.
-See the later "Testing" section for more details.
+There are currently other additional files in Common/, including run.sh, which will bring up a rendering of a game board.
+Additionally, other directories will be generated as output when running make on the project.

 Roadmap:
 Common/src/ contains the plain Java source code written for this project divided by software component.
-The game state component is contained within /game/, which has three subdirectories /model, /view, and /controller, which contain the respective aspects of the game modelled with the MVC approach.
+The game state component is contained within game/, which has three subdirectories /model, /view, and /controller, which contain the respective aspects of the game modelled with the MVC approach.